 Let’s say person A has a small business or is self-employed.
 Let’s say his income from the business is taxed at the rate of 30 percent as the corporate tax rate.
 But when the personal income of the business owner was evaluated it was found that it will fall into the bracket of 20 % even after accumulating the income of the business.
 Seeing this opportunity the A person could incorporate a pass-through entity and could benefit from the same.

 Types of Pass Through Entity

-In major, the pass through entity could be divided into three types of business which are namely-Sole Proprietorship, Partnership & S Corporation.
+In major, the pass through entity could be divided into three types of business are namely-Sole Proprietorship, Partnership & S Corporation.
 These could be defined as:

-- Sole Proprietorship: A sole proprietor is a person who has to own an unincorporated business by himself and all the income & expenses arising from the business is charged on the personal tax return of the person.
+- Sole Proprietorship: A sole proprietor is a person who has to own an unincorporated business by himself and all the income & expenses arising from the business are charged on the personal tax return of the person.
 If the person choses to treat the business entity as a separate corporate entity then in that case such will not be treated as a sole proprietorship business.

 - Partnership: As in the case of a sole proprietorship, the business is solely owned by a single person; in the case of a partnership the unincorporated business is owned by a group of people and the income & expenses are treated in the hands of the individual and not in the separate business entity.

 - S Corporation: This type of corporation is similar to the simple corporate entity where only upto 100 shareholders could exist at the same time.
 Among the shareholders, there should be no non-residential person as well and a similar type of stock is issued to all of the shareholders of the entity.